HAPPY VALENTINES DAY

-25. Heat a pan on medium-high heat, add 1 tbsp of Extra Virgin Olive Oil, add the baked eggplant and saute lightly for a few minutes on each side, or until slightly crisp.
+25. Heat a pan on medium-high heat, add 1 tablespoon of Extra Virgin Olive Oil, add the baked eggplant and saute lightly for a few minutes on each side, or until slightly crisp.

-26. While the eggplant is cooking, salt the boiling water and add 1 tsp of Extra Virgin Olive Oil.
+26. While the eggplant is cooking, salt the boiling water and add 1 teaspoon of Extra Virgin Olive Oil.
 The water should be on dial #5.